skunkiferous/moduleinit/README.md

 would be problematic, since all the stdlib imports would also be added as dependencies, while not having been explicitly registered, causing the initialisation to fail on "missing modules".
-Also, since module aliases are a core part of the design, and those dependencies can (presumalby) not be detected automatically, I believe that specifying the dependencies "manually" is (currently) the best solution.
+Also, since module aliases are a core part of the design, and those dependencies can (presumably) not be detected automatically, I believe that specifying the dependencies "manually" is (currently) the best solution.
 The main downside is that you have to remember to update level0InitModuleXXX() when changing the imports.